meetecho/janus-gateway/README.md

 ##Compile
 Once you have installed all the dependencies, just use:

-	sh install.sh
+	sh autogen.sh

+to generate the configure file.
+After that, configure and compile as usual to start the whole compilation process:

+	./configure --prefix=/opt/janus
+	make
+	make install

-to start the whole compilation process.
-If you're not interested in Data Channels or WebSockets (or you don't care about either of them) you can pass a specific compilation flag to disable them:
+If you're not interested in Data Channels or WebSockets (or you don't care about either of them) you can disable them when configuring:

-	sh install.sh nodatachans nowebsockets

-As the flag names suggest, 'nodatachans' disables support for Data Channels, while 'nowebsockets' disables WebSockets.
+	./configure --disable-websockets --disable-data-channels

-The script will then try to check whether you have all the dependencies installed, and then issue a 'make' for you to start compiling.
-If Doxygen and graphviz are available, it will also build the documentation for you as well in the docs/html subfolder.
-If you prefer not to build the documentation (or not to build it again and again every time you compile!) use the 'nodocs' option (along 'nodatachans' and 'nowebsockets', if needed):
+If Doxygen and graphviz are available, the process will also build the documentation for you.
+If you prefer not to build it, use the --disable-docs configuration option:

-	sh install.sh nodocs
+	./configure --disable-docs

+You can also selectively enable/disable other features (e.g., specific plugins you don't care about).
+Use the --help option when configuring for more info.

 ##Configure and start
 To start the gateway, you can use the janus executable.
 There are several things you can configure, either in a configuration file:

-	./conf/janus.cfg
+	<installdir>/etc/janus/janus.cfg

 or on the command line:

-	./janus --help
+	<installdir>/bin/janus --help

 	janus 0.0.5